 My StoryKay Kim

 I was born in Seoul, South Korea, and I immigrated to US to live with my aunt and uncle while I was just about 8th grade (14 years old) until my parents came to US 5 years later.
-In my early 20's--most young & "flashy" days, I've started my submissive beginning as a janitor along side with my mom and dad to help out the family to make ends meet.
+In my early 20's--the most young & "flashy" days, I've started my submissive beginning as a janitor along side with my mom and dad to help out the family to make ends meet.
 I most absolutely hated, dreaded and despised the work--but the work continued on for the next 7 years.
-Through the most hated, dreaded and despised 7 years, I've learned the most important and beautiful lessons in my life as it humbled me and shaped me as I currently sit at the seat of the CFO of the very company I've worked for cleaning dirty, stinky and retching toilets every night.
+Through the most hated 7 years of my life, I've learned the most important life lessons as it humbled me and shaped me; and the work, subsequently, became my mentor.
+I currently sit at the seat of the CFO/owner of the very company I was working for cleaning dirty, stinky and retching public toilets every night.

 A College Drop Out